siddiquelatif/URDU-Dataset/README.md

 In EYY, E provides the information about emotion i.e., A,H,N and S for Angery, Happy, Neutral and Sad. respectively.

-For example, file name SM1_F01_A12 indicates that file contains audio of Speaker 1 who is a male speaker and this is 1st file recorded by speaker 1.
+For example, file name SM1_F01_A12 indicates that this is 1st file recorded by speaker No. 1 and A12 indicates that this is 12th file of angery emotion.

 For more details about dataset, please refer the complete paper "Cross Lingual Speech Emotion Recognition: Urdu vs. Western Languages".